yangju1999/onion/README.md

 A copy of the dataset is available at www.cis.uniroma1.it/peel-the-onion

 ## Acknowledgment
-Dataset and code are part of the work "Peel the onion: Recognition of Android apps behind the Tor Network" [https://arxiv.org/abs/1901.04434].
+Dataset and code are part of the work "Peel the onion: Recognition of Android apps behind the Tor Network", 15th International Conference on Information Security Practice and Experience (ISPEC2019).
 Please cite it if you use something for your work.